-- A. Primary Practice Site: The physical location, designated by the Program Operator, where the majority of a resident's training is conducted. - B. Practice Site: A physical location (e.g., hospital campus, outpatient clinic) where the resident completes a learning experience. - C. Single Practice-Site residency: A residency program in which ALL the following apply: - 1.
+- A. Primary Practice Site: The physical location, designated by the Program Operator, where the majority of a resident's training is conducted. - B. Practice Site: A physical location (e.g., hospital campus, FQHC, community pharmacy, specialty pharmacy, managed care facility, outpatient clinic) where the resident completes a learning experience. - C. Single Practice-Site residency: A residency program in which ALL the following apply: - 1.
 All residents are based at the same single Primary Practice Site. - 2.
 The single Primary Practice Site is used for a minimum of 60% of the training for all residents in the program. - 3.
 No other Practice Site is used for more than 25% of any resident's training.